After BNP, U.S. targets range of firms in crackdown on illicit money flows

 BANK SECRECY ACT

-Historically, prosecutors have used money laundering laws to go after low-level money mules, said Caldwell, in reference to lower level employees and others who weren't playing critical roles in instigating or allowing the money laundering.
+Historically, prosecutors have used money laundering laws to go after low-level money mules, said Caldwell, in reference to lower-level employees and others who were not playing critical roles in instigating or allowing the money laundering.

 The law, which requires financial institutions to have robust anti-money laundering programs, was little used for criminal prosecutions until the Money Laundering and Bank Integrity Unit - known internally as "mlbiu" - was created in 2010 to focus on enforcing it.